giordano/giordano.github.io/_posts/2021-10-15-mythbusting-julia.md

 Fortran, there is nothing special about it.
 Just like all other compiled languages, Julia timings don't include compilation time, to show the pure runtime performance of compiled code.
 I agree the set of thse benchmarks is arbitrary, any set would be, it's impossible to cover all possible applications!
-And yes, these benchmarks represent some tasks where Julia is likely to have decent performance, which are also tasks where people would likely want to use Julia.
+Actually, these benchmarks were chosen early in Julia's development to guide optimisations to do in the language.
+In a sense, Julia was optimised to make these benchmarks look good.

 Q: _**Well, plotting is so slow in Julia!**_